nqs48/Ping-Pong_JS-SofkaTrainning-Campus/README.md

 ### Event new window

-Event in each button to react to the **click** and rmove the components.
+Event in each button to react to the **click** and move the components.

 ![image](https://res.cloudinary.com/adev48/image/upload/v1658638463/Deployments/Ping-Pong_Game/detail_o8irqf.png)